EmotiBit/EmotiBit_Docs/Keep_emotibit_up_to_date.md

     - If you do not have VS-Code already installed, go ahead and [download&install VS-Code](https://code.visualstudio.com/download).
     - PlatformIO on VS-Code is installed as a plug-in.
 Please visit their [website](https://platformio.org/platformio-ide) for instructions on downloading platformIO for VS-Code.
 2. A platformIO `.ini` project file
-    - A `platformIO.ini` file has been included inside the firmware variant directory (see directory structure below).
+    - A `platformIO.ini` file has been included inside each stock firmware directory (Ex: `EmotiBit FeatherWing/EmotiBit_stock_firmware`).
 3. All required libraries to build EmotiBit firmware.
     - If you have previously used Arduino to build EmotiBit firmware, all the required libraries should already be installed in the `Documents/Arduino/libraries` folder.
     - If you are building from source for the first time, follow the steps in the section below.